Best Practices and Personal Tech Notes

 - Silly Linux trinkets

-Heres my .bashrc full of useful aliases
+Heres my .bashrc demonstrating the power of shell programming,

 hard vs. soft (symbolic) links